molleighH/molleighH/README.md

 - 👋 Hi, I’m @molleighH
 - 👀 I’m interested in ...data analytics, space, physics, learning languages, art and travel.
-- 🌱 I’m currently learning ...the art of finding a data analytics job.
+- 🌱 I’m currently learning ...the art of finding a data analytics job & Quantum Computing Course – Math and Theory for Beginners via freeCodeCamp.org
 - 💞️ I’m looking to collaborate on ...anything and everything!
 I want to learn as much as possible.
 - 📫 How to reach me ...https://www.linkedin.com/in/molleigh-hughes/
 - 😄 Pronouns: ...She/Her